Black Cat Strut: A Cool Improvisation for All Ages

 By the way, inspiration for this pattern occurred when Bradley Sowash casually mentioned the opening two chords during an online group improv lesson.
 Check out his line up of courses here.

-Improvising doesn't always sound so good.
+Yeah, but improvising doesn't always sound so good.

 Black Cat Strut is guaranteed to sound pleasing to anyone at any level because both hands play something appealing and it's in minor!